-Judging from the ingredient list, "Noble Panacea - The Absolute Active Replenishing Moisturizer" works well for improving skin hydration To work well, any moisturizer needs to include a combination of water-binding and emollient ingredients.
-Noble Panacea - The Absolute Active Replenishing Moisturizer ticks this box.
-Biosaccharide gum-1, glycerin, sodium hyaluronate, hydrolyzed algin and caprylyl glycol in this product (humectants) attract water molecules to the upper layer of the skin (the water comes from the outside air or from the deeper layers of the skin if the air is dry).
-Ceramide ng, helianthus annuus extract, jojoba esters, nigella sativa seed oil and sesamum indicum seed oil in this product help decrease the water evoporation from the skin, so that it stays hydrated for longer.
-These ingredients also soften the skin and take away the feeling of tightness and dryness.
+Judging from the ingredient list, "Noble Panacea - The Absolute Active Replenishing Moisturizer" works well for improving skin hydration This moisturizer uses a good combo of humectants and emollients.
+These both types of ingredients are essentials for improving the skin hydration and keeping the skin barrier healthy.
+Humectants in this product (biosaccharide gum-1, glycerin, sodium hyaluronate, hydrolyzed algin and caprylyl glycol) help to increase the water content in the upper layer of the skin.
+(These ingredients do so by "capturing" water molecules from the outside air or from within the deeper layers of the skin).
+Emollients in this formulation (ceramide ng, helianthus annuus extract, jojoba esters, nigella sativa seed oil and sesamum indicum seed oil) help to reduce the moisture loss from the skin.
+They also soften the skin surface and relieve the feeling of dryness and tightness.

-This moisturizer contains some common irritants, including those without a benefit for the skin.
+This formulation includes some common irritants, including ingredients that do not provide a benefit for the skin.
 We assess the overall irritancy of this moisturizer to be high.
 For a detailed overview of all potential irritants: click here

 You can see the detailed formula review with the breakdown of all actives in the product and the full ingredient list with estimated concentrations in the tables below.